Skip to main content

 What happens with the information when I declare a conflict of interest?

-The information regarding the conflict of interest will be held on a central conflict of interest register within your school/department.
+The information regarding the conflict of interest will be held on a local Register of Conflicts of Interest within your School/ Function / Research Centre unless it relates to Intellectual Property and IP spinout companies.
 Only authorised people will have access to the data.

 Will the information be made public?

-A summary report will be provided annually to Governing Body on the conflicts of interest declared during the year.
-Conflicts of interest will not be disclosed publically except where there is a standing statutory obligation on the University to publish - such as Declaration of Interests for Senior Managers and Governing Body Members in line with the Ethics in Public Office Act of 1995 and 2001 or the Standards in Public Office Act of 2001.
+A summary report will be provided annually to Governing Authority on the conflicts of interest declared during the year relating to IP commercialisation and the establishment of spinout companies.
+Conflicts of interest will not be disclosed publicly except where there is a standing statutory obligation on the University to publish - such as Declaration of Interests for Senior Managers and Governing Body Members in line with the Ethics in Public Office Act of 1995 and 2001 or the Standards in Public Office Act of 2001.
 While the University could be subject to a Freedom of Information enquiry, the University would in all likelihood seek to use an existing exemption to refuse access as it would involve the disclosure of private information.

 How long will you hold the information for?